PyRigi/PyRigi/doc/development/howto/database_interface.md

 calls `init()` and `close()` automatically and is recommended.

 ## Ingesting graphs

+Load graphs into the store from graph6 data, either a single file or a whole directory:

 ```python
 stats = store.ingest("outputs/g6")   # file, .g6.gz, or directory